 - change in appetite

-When taken for long periods of time, the oral steroids can cause:
+When taken for long periods of time, oral steroids can cause:

-While inhaled steroids are fairly easy to use, your healthcare provider can make sure you’re following the proper technique.
+While inhaled steroids are fairly easy to use, a healthcare professional can make sure you’re following the proper technique.

 - Use your inhaled steroids every day, even if you’re not experiencing asthma symptoms.

 - Use a spacer device with a metered dose, if instructed to do so by your doctor.

 - Rinse your mouth with water immediately after using the inhaler.

 - See your doctor if you develop oral thrush.